KaytenTechnology/android-sdk-1/README.md

 However beacon detection will only work on devices which have at least Android 4.3 Jelly Bean (API level 18) and support Bluetooth Low Energy (Bluetooth 4.0).

+1. Make sure that your Java version is at least Java 7 >= 7u111 or Java 8 >= 8u101.
+Earlier version don't have the required certifacte for the Beaconinside Maven repository.

-1. Add the Beaconinside Maven repository to your project `build.gradle` file
+2. Add the Beaconinside Maven repository to your project `build.gradle` file
 ```
 allprojects {
 	repositories {